Allan502/WORKBENCH_INSTALLATION/README.md

-# 📦 Commands used to install MySQL-Server
+# 🚀 Commands used to install MySQL-Server

+## 1. Install MySQL-Server

 🔄 **Update package list:**